ADE: Values & Commitments

 Key Highlights:

-• Bridges for Music: Empowering communities through cross-continental collaboration.
+• Bridges for Music: Empowering through cross-continental collaboration.

 • International partnerships, including Homecoming festival in Lagos, Nigeria.